AugustHuangMX/quartz/content/Insurance Example.md

 ![[截屏2023-09-27 22.30.29.png]]

 We may consider it as a three level cases of [[The Market for Lemons]] ( two levels).
-In the table here, we have three types of insurance: *Low, Medium and High*.
+In the table here, we have three types of buyers: those who want to buy *Low, Medium and High* type of insurance.
 Each has the same proportion.

 Since the proportion is the same, so we could easily calculate the *average* $WTA$ to be $\frac{24+12+6}{3}=14$ and the $WTP$ to be $15$, that is, $WTP>WTA$, so the trade could happen in this case!